Saturday Night's Main Event: Saturday Night's Main Event XXXI

-World Wrestling Entertainment
+2000s

 Saturday Night's Main Event XXXII

 Saturday Night's Main Event XXXII took place on March 18, 2006, from Detroit, Michigan, at the Cobo Arena.
 The event aired on a 1-hour tape delay on NBC in the United States and Citytv in Canada with the former network drawing a 3.1 rating.
-This marked the first Saturday Night's Main Event since 1992 when Saturday Night's Main Event XXXI aired on FOX, and the first on NBC since Saturday Night's Main Event XXIX in 1991.
+This marked the first Saturday Night's Main Event since 1992 when Saturday Night's Main Event XXXI aired on FOX, and the first on NBC since Saturday Night's Main Event XXIX in 1991 as well as the first Saturday Night's Main Event to feature wrestlers from the Raw and SmackDown! brand divisions during the first brand extension.

 Mickie James and Trish Stratus fought over the WWE Women's Championship at New Year's Revolution, with Stratus retaining.
 In the months that followed, James' obsession with Stratus grew to the point that she confessed to Stratus that she was in love with her.
 James made an attempt to kiss Stratus at Saturday Night's Main Event XXXII, after the duo defeated Candice Michelle and Victoria.
 After she was rebuffed, James attacked Stratus and later vowed to destroy her.

 Jim Ross, Jerry Lawler, and Tazz are the commentators.

 Saturday Night's Main Event XXXIII

 Saturday Night's Main Event XXXIII took place July 15, 2006, from Dallas, Texas, at the American Airlines Center.
 The event drew 17,343 people, of which 14,500 were paid.
 The event aired live on NBC, and drew a 2.6 rating.
+This was the first series to feature the ECW brand, which was relaunched in June 2006.

 Jim Ross and Jerry Lawler are the commentators for Raw, Michael Cole and John Layfield are the commentators for SmackDown, and Joey Styles and Tazz are the commentators for ECW.
 Justin Roberts was the ring announcer.

 Saturday Night's Main Event XXXIV

 Saturday Night's Main Event XXXIV took place on May 28, 2007, from Toronto, Ontario, Canada at the Air Canada Centre, and aired June 2, 2007.
 The event drew 16,176 of which 14,000 were paid.
 The event aired on NBC and drew a 2.2 rating.

-Michael Cole and Jerry Lawler are the commentators.
-Ashley Massaro, Kristal Marshall, Torrie Wilson, Candice Michelle and Michelle McCool are the various guest ring announcers.
+Michael Cole and Jerry Lawler were the commentators.
+Ashley Massaro, Kristal Marshall, Torrie Wilson, Candice Michelle, and Michelle McCool were the various guest ring announcers.

 Saturday Night's Main Event XXXV

 Saturday Night's Main Event XXXV took place on August 13, 2007, from New York City at Madison Square Garden, and aired August 18, 2007.
 The event drew 16,827 of which 13,500 were paid.
 The event aired on NBC and drew a 2.5 rating.

-Michael Cole and Jim Ross are the commentators.
-The guest commentators are John Layfield and Tazz.
+Michael Cole, Jim Ross, and John Layfield are the commentators.
+Tazz was the guest commentator for the main event.